-Most of The Villages is an "adults only" community where homes must be occupied by at least one person who is 55 years of age or older.
+Most of The Villages Florida is an "adults only" community where homes must be occupied by at least one person who is 55 years of age or older.

 There are three subdivisions in The Villages which are designated as family units and are not subject to this restriction.